Causal survival analysis under competing risks using longitudinal modified treatment policies: Defining LMTP effects under competing risks

-Assumptions~\ref{ass:support1} and~\ref{ass:support2} are required so that the interventions considered are supported in the data.
-In words, Assumption~\ref{ass:support1} requires that if there is an individual with treatment level $a_t$ and covariate values $h_t$ who is event-free and uncensored at time $t$, there must also be an individual with treatment level $\d(a_t,h_t,\varepsilon_t)$ and covariate values $h_t$ who is event-free and uncensored at time $t$.
-Assumptions~\ref{ass:support2} states that for every possible value of the covariates $h_t$ that has positive probability of occurring, there are uncensored individuals.
+Assumption~\ref{ass:support2} states that for every possible value of the covariates $h_t$ that has positive probability of occurring, there are uncensored individuals.
 Assumption~\ref{ass:exch1} is required to identify the effect of an LMTP.
-It states that, among event-free uncensored individuals, $H_t$ contains all the common causes of exposure at time $t$ and future events, exposures, and covariates.
+It states that, among event-free uncensored individuals, $H_t$ contains all the common causes of treatment at time $t$ and future events, treatments, and covariates.
 Assumption~\ref{ass:exch2} is required to identify the effect of a static intervention that prevents loss to follow-up.
-It states that, among event-free uncensored individuals, $H_t$ contains all the common causes of censoring at time $t$ and future events and covariates.
+It states that, among event-free uncensored individuals, $H_t$ contains all the common causes of censoring at time $t$ as well as future events and covariates.

-\begin{proposition}[Identification of the effect of LMTPs with time-to-event outcomes subject to competing events] Set $\q_{\tau+1}= Y_{\tau+1}$ and $R_{\tau+1}=1$.
+\begin{proposition}[Identification of the effect of LMTPs with time-to-event outcomes subject to competing events] Set $\q_{\tau+1}= Y_{\tau+1}$, $R_{\tau+1}=1$ \corr{and $Z_{\tau+1}=0$}.
 For $t=\tau,\ldots,1$, recursively define

 and define $\theta = \E[\q_1(A_1^\d, L_1)]$.
 Under Assumptions \ref{ass:support1}-\ref{ass:exch2}, $\P[Y_{\tau+1}(\bar A^\d)=1]$ is identified as $\theta$. \end{proposition} The identification result above, proved in the supplementary materials, extends the identification result of~\citet{young2020causal} to LMTPs, and the identification result of~\cite{diaz2021lmtp} to the case of competing events.
+This result allows researchers to estimate from data the counterfactual probability $\P[Y_{\tau+1}(\bar A^\d)=1]$, interpreted as the outcome rate in a hypothetical world where the modified treatment policy $\d$ was implemented.